flancia-coop/doc.anagora.org/fellowship-of-the-link.md

         - impressed by the scope of projects being supported by the [[linux foundation]]
         - trying to articulate the [[rel8]] project: [[shared memory]]
    - [[peter kaminski]]
        - Thinking Tools Map Project still chugging along, we're still working on "dimensions" and making good (but slow) progress.
-We're usi
+We're using Airtable for some of our brainstorming about dimensions.
+       - random tool: [[Quillbot]] looks like a useful writing tool, including different paraphrasing modes and AI summarization (I signed up for a 1-year subscription)
+-

 ## 2022-11-02
 - Attending: [[peter kaminski]] [[chris aldrich]] [[aram zucker-scharff]] [[jerry michalski]] [[flancian]]